liamzdenek/ferment-ai/README.md

 - **Structured Output** for type-safe data extraction using Zod schemas
 - **Conditional Workflows** with LLMGate for aborting based on model outputs
 - **Sequential Execution** with Chain for linking multiple tasks
+- **Specialized Prompts** with Router for directing inputs to specialized tasks
 - Coming Soon: **Human Intervention** support with cancellation and resumption
 - **Type Safety** with Zod validation for inputs and outputs at both compile time and runtime